-(b) If necessary and where possible the carrier must provide adequate accommodation on board or ashore, and transport to and from the port terminal to that accommodation.
+(b) If necessary and where possible, the carrier must provide adequate accommodation on board or ashore and with transport to and from the port terminal to that accommodation.
 Such accommodation is capped at €80 (per person) per night for a maximum of three nights.

 (c) If the carrier can prove that the cancellation or delay is caused by weather conditions endangering the safe operation of the ship, they are not obliged to offer overnight accommodation.

 Right to Re-routing and Reimbursement in Case of a Cancellation or Delay of Departure

 If there is a delay of more than 90 minutes passengers have a right to choose between:

 - A refund of your ticket, and if applicable, a free return journey back to your original departure point;

 - Re-routing, under similar conditions, to your final destination at the earliest opportunity and at no extra cost.